UCRPSY231/Basics/README.md

 # Basics
 ## Installing python
 If you don't have python already on your system, you will need to install it.
-Please install the latest version of python available here: https://www.python.org/downloads/
+Please install python version 3.5 available here: https://www.python.org/downloads/
 ## Installing required python modules for PSY 234
 ### Installing using requirements.txt
-Now that you have python installed, we would like to install additional modules, or libraries, to enable us to use python for computational modeling.
+Now that you have python installed, we would like to install additional modules to enable us to use python for computational modeling.
-We recommend installing the python modules needed for this course using "pip" (https://pip.pypa.io/en/stable/quickstart/).
-To do so, install pip using the directions provided here: https://pip.pypa.io/en/stable/installing/.
-Next, download this  repository by clicking on the green button on the top right of this page.
-When finished downloading, extract the contents of the downloaded zip file to your home directory.
+We recommend installing the python modules needed for this course using "pip" (https://pip.pypa.io/en/stable/quickstart/), which is installed during python installation.
+First, download this repository by clicking on the green button on the top right of this page.
+When finished downloading, extract the contents of the file to your home directory.
 Finally, open a terminal, and type:
 ```
 cd Basics-master
 pip install -r requirements.txt